Keeping watch over the birthplace place of Tseshaht

 “I don’t know how to explain it, but it just feels right to be here,” she said.
 “It’s empowering to know that years ago we lived on these islands and canoed to each place.”

-As part of a three-year archeological project led by St. Clair, a pile of whalebones was exposed in one of the excavations on Benson Island in 2000.
+As part of a three-year archeological project led by St. Claire, a pile of whalebones was exposed in one of the excavations on Benson Island in 2000.

-Lab testing identified that the stack of bones came from five different whales that dated back at least 500 years, said St. Clair.
+Lab testing identified that the stack of bones came from five different whales that dated back at least 500 years, said St. Claire.

 “It would’ve been in front of the house of a whaler who was advertising his abilities,” he said.
 “Whaling [was a] way that somebody in the chiefly class could advance themselves.”

-St. Clair said it was typically rare for people to move beyond the class they were born into.
+St. Claire said it was typically rare for people to move beyond the class they were born into.

 “But if you could potlatch more than anyone, or were a more successful whaler, then your prestige went beyond what your birthright within the chiefly class would normally assign to you,” he said.